Tethered vs Untethered EV Chargers in the UK: 2026 Guide

 - When people regret this decision, it’s rarely because the charger doesn’t work — it’s because it doesn’t fit how their household evolved

 At first glance, the difference seems simple: one charger has a cable permanently attached, the other does not.
 In practice, that single detail affects convenience, flexibility, appearance, cost and how well the charger fits into daily life.
 Both types are fully compliant with UK regulations, support smart charging requirements, and deliver identical electrical performance.
-The difference is not technical capability — it’s usability.
+The difference is not technical capability — it is usability.
 Homeowners often underestimate how often they will interact with their charger, particularly once charging becomes routine rather than novel.
 Small inconveniences can become daily frustrations, while flexibility can become valuable as households add vehicles or upgrade EVs.

 What Is a Tethered EV Charger?